 Embark prepares its financial statements in accordance with GAAP.
 The preparation of financial statements also requires Embark to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, costs and expenses and related disclosures.
 Embark bases Embark's estimates on historical experience and on various other assumptions that Embark believes to be reasonable under the circumstances.
-Actual results could differ significantly from the estimates and actual results, Embark's future financial statement presentation, financial condition, results of operations and cash flows will be affected.
-Embark believes that the accounting policies discussed below are critical to understanding Embark's historical and future performance, as these policies relate to the more significant areas involving Embark considers the most important to the portrayal of Embark's financial condition and results of operations because they require Embark's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.
+Actual results could differ significantly from the estimates made by Embark's management.
+To the extent that there are differences between Embark's estimates and actual results, Embark's future financial statement presentation, financial condition, results of operations and cash flows will be affected.
+Embark believes that the accounting policies discussed below are critical to understanding Embark's historical and future performance, as these policies relate to the more significant areas involving Embark management's judgments and estimates.
+Critical accounting policies and estimates are those that Embark considers the most important to the portrayal of Embark's financial condition and results of operations because they require Embark's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.

 Embark believes that the accounting policies described below involve a significant degree of judgment and complexity.
 Accordingly, Embark believes these are the most critical to aid in fully understanding and evaluating Embark's financial condition and results of operations.
-For further information, see Note 2 to Embark's financial statements included elsewhere in this prospectus.
+For further information, see Note 2 to Embark's financial statements included elsewhere in this Annual Report on Form 10-K.